-The Presidency has identified 14 outcomes in the Medium Term Strategic Framework (MTSF) to address the main strategic priorities as part of the change agenda in government.
-Provinces are required to reflect the outcomes (where applicable) in this section and which department/s are responsible for it.
-This would also be an appropriate place to supply information on the processes the province followed to incorporate resources towards the achievement of the outcomes.
+The Presidency has identified seven strategic priorities in the Medium Term Strategic Framework (MTSF) to address the change agenda in government.
+The State of the Nation Address (SONA) by the President of the Republic further refers to seven strategic priorities, namely: 'Economic transformation and job creation'; 'Education, skills and health'; 'Consolidating the social wage through reliable and quality basic services'; 'Spatial integration, human settlements and local government'; 'Social cohesion and safe communities'; 'A capable, ethical and developmental state'; and 'A better Africa and World'.
+Provinces are required to reflect the outcomes and priorities (where applicable) in this section and highlight which department/s are responsible for them.
+This would also be an appropriate place to supply information on the processes the province followed to incorporate resources towards the achievement of the outcomes and priorities.